tibs/markup-history/markup-history-extended-notes.rst

 * 1996 StructuredText (Jim Fulton, Zope Corporation / Digital Creations)
 * 1997 XML
 * 2000 Digital Creations began development of StructuredTextNG
-* 2000 First draft of reStructuredText spec posted to Doc-Utils SIG
+* 2000 First draft of reStructuredText spec posted to Doc-Utils SIG (David Goodger)
 * 2001-2002 reStructuredText and Docutils developed fully
 * 2002 PEP 287 "reStructuredText Standard Docstring Format"
-* 2002 AsciiDoc
+* 2002 AsciiDoc (Stuart Rackham)
-* 2004 markdown John Gruber and Aaron Swartz
+* 2004 markdown (John Gruber and Aaron Swartz)
-* 2013 Asciidoctor
+* 2013 Asciidoctor (Ryan Waldron and others)

 Various sources were used in creating the timeline, but a special mention has to go to `25 Years of |TeX| and METAFONT\: Looking Back and Looking